KenanBouvier/conway_game_of_life/README.md

 - SQUARE_WIDTH -> size of cell
 - PADDING -> How the cells are spread (set to 0 for solid background).

+NB: Program will close when leaving the grid

 ## The Logic